dinhthetoan6301/Mobile-App-Back-end----CNTT2/README.md

-This is server api code for my mobile app
+This is server api code for my mobile app.
+Using heroku to create api server and mongodb atlas to save database include:

++ users
++ applications
++ companyprofiles
++ userprofiles
++ cvs
++ jobs